m0ru/bak/04_solution.md

 New messages are **received via the web-socket**.
 This allows the server to push-notify the client.
 The messaging agent contains a series of handlers for different message-types that then dispatch corresponding actions.

 ## Views and Interactions

 For the sake of completeness and to illustrate the usefullness, this section will give a very brief overview over the GUI built with this works' architecture and tooling and how it ties into the architecture at large.
 For a detailed code example of a simple component see @fig:example-component in @sec:components.

+The figures in this section
+illustrate the process of authoring a new need [@fig:authoring-need], getting matches to it [@fig:getting-match], making a contact request [@fig:made-request], that is then accepted by the other person [@fig:accepting-request], and chatting with them [@fig:chatting].
+This is the core workflow in the WoN-ownerapplication-prototype.
+Note, that the in the given example the person using application was already logged in (using an anonymous account).
+If they weren't they could either start by signing up via a standard signup-form or just going through the same process of authoring a need, that will create an anonymous account for them as a side-effect and adding a private ID to the url, so they can bookmark it via their browser.

 ![Authoring a need (right half of the screen) with an anonymous account (top-right) and some previously created needs (left half).](./figures/matchat-screenshots/2018-06-28_15-21-17_authoring-need.png){#fig:authoring-need}

 ![Got the match (white card on the left) on another account (top-right).
 Viewing its details (right half) with option to send a contact request (bottom-right).
 There's also another connection with a send contact request to the owner of "Spatzle lessons" on the left and some archived posts on the bottom left.](figures/matchat-screenshots/2018-06-28_15-22-33_getting-match.png){#fig:getting-match}

 ![Right-side after making a contact request: waiting for the other person (the anonymous account) to accept (or decline) the contact request.](figures/matchat-screenshots/2018-06-28_15-24-13_made-request.png){#fig:made-request}

 ![Right-side of the person receiving the contact request: they can eiher accept or decline the contact request.
 They're in the progress of writing a message to send along with the accept.](figures/matchat-screenshots/2018-06-28_15-25-51_accepting-request.png){#fig:accepting-request}